World Rugby Passport. Training and Education Course Administration System User Guide

 - To revoke licences / remove licences where applicable.

-This new system has been developed to enable more rigorous completion of the Quality Assurance process and further information will be made available in due course.
-Until then – your licence (s) will show one of the current QA statuses below:
+This new system has been developed to enable more rigorous completion of the Quality Assurance process.
+Your licence (s) will show one of the current QA statuses below:

 |QA complete||QA for this license period is completed|